AlchemismCrypto/crypto-sniper-bot/README.md

 1. Download and install NodeJS from [here](https://nodejs.org/en/download/).
 2. [Download](https://github.com/AlchemismCrypto/crypto-sniper-bot/archive/refs/heads/main.zip) this repository and extract files (you can use `git clone`).
-4. Open a command prompt in filder with `index.js` file.
+4. Open a command prompt in folder with `index.js` file.
 5. In the same command prompt, install the NPM packages.
 	```sh
 	npm install